Secure CheckoutPersonal information is secured with SSL technology.

 - Academic Press

 - eBook ISBN:

-Dr. Seid Mahdi Jafari received his PhD degree in 2006 in Food Process Engineering from the University of Queensland, Australia.
+Prof. Seid Mahdi Jafari received his PhD from the University of Queensland, Australia, in 2006.
 He has been working on nanoencapsulation of food bioactives for the past 15 years.
-Now, as a full professor, he is an academic member of GUASNR (Iran).
-He has published more than 160 papers in top-ranked international journals and 30 book chapters along with editing36 books.
-In November 2015, he was awarded as one of the top 1% world scientists by Thomson Reuters (Essential Scientific Indicators) in the field of Biological Sciences.
+Now, as a full professor, he is an academic member of GUASNR, Iran.
+He has published more than 200 papers (h-index=43 and 50, in Scopus and Google Scholar, respectively) in top-ranked international journals and 35 book chapters along with editing 36 books.
+In Nov.
+2015, he was awarded as one of the top 1% world’s scientists by Thomson Reuters (Essential Scientific Indicators) in the field of Biological Sciences.
 Also in December 2017, he was selected as one of the top national researchers by the Iranian Ministry of Science, Research, and Technology.
-Recently in November 2018, he was awarded as one of the world’s highly cited researchers by Clarivate Analytics (Web of Science), and top reviewer in the field of agricultural and biological sciences selected by Publons (September 2019).
+Recently in Nov.
+2018, and Nov.
+2019 he was awarded as one of the world’s highly cited researchers by Clarivate Analytics (Web of Science); and top reviewer in the field of agricultural and biological sciences selected by Publons (Sep.
+2018, and Sep.
+2019).

 Department of Food Materials and Process Design Engineering, Faculty of Food Science and Technology, University of Agricultural Sciences and Natural Resources, Pardis, Basidj Square, Gorgan, Iran